 IMHRO Music Festival Stay tuned for details to our 20th Anniversary Music Festival for Mental Health, on the weekend of September 13, 2014, on our website.

 In 2011, Garen joined with former Congressman Patrick Kennedy to co-chair the launch of ONE MIND for Research.
 Now headed by CEO General (Ret.)
 Peter Chiarelli, this campaign is partnering policymakers, scientists, industry, and advocacy groups internationally in a neuroscience "moonshot."
-Its aim: to dramatically reduce the global burden of brain disorder disability in the next ten years.
-Now in 2013 it has already made substantial progress.
+Its aim: to dramatically reduce the global burden of brain disorder disability in the next 10 years.
+It has already made substantial progress.
 See www.1mind4research.org.